E-mail addresses of Competition Secretaries are :-

 4. USE OF IMAGES

-Entry into competition implicitly authorises WADCC to use the specific image:-
+Entry into competition implicitly authorises WDCC to use the specific image:-

-a) To represent the WADCC in external competitions (including subsequent catalogues, selections etc. when successful), unless specifically stated by the member on joining WADCC.
+a) To represent the WDCC in external competitions (including subsequent catalogues, selections etc. when successful), unless specifically stated by the member on joining WDCC.

-b) To illustrate the WADCC Competition results / Members work on the Internet.
+b) To illustrate the WDCC competition results / members’ work on the internet.

-c) In displays and literature to promote WADCC and canvas for new members.
+c) In displays and literature to promote WDCC and canvas for new members.

 5. ENTRY TO COMPETITIONS